Current Planning staff review and coordinate all applications for:

 Speakers may find out about a development proposal by postcard, from the city; certified letter, from the applicant; or a notice of public hearing sign posted on the property.

-You also can monitor development activity in your neighborhood using the What's Happening in my Neighborhood or Find a Development Proposal applications.
+You also can monitor development activity in your neighborhood using Find a Development Proposal applications.

 Residents, homes associations and neighborhood groups are encouraged to contact applicants early in the process with questions and to share information and concerns.
 Staff also is available to answer questions about a specific development proposal and the development review process.